Twins vs. Tigers Player Props Betting Odds

-Player prop bet odds for Carlos Correa, Spencer Torkelson and others are listed when the Minnesota Twins host the Detroit Tigers at Target Field on Thursday (first pitch at 7:10 PM ET).
+Player prop betting options for Carlos Correa, Spencer Torkelson and others are available in the Minnesota Twins-Detroit Tigers matchup at Target Field on Friday, starting at 8:10 PM ET.

 Bet on this matchup or its props with BetMGM!